TheJoboReal/Noter/Kunstig inteligens/Four Value Functions.md

 * We usually have to settle for approximations.

-* Many RL methods can be understood as approximately solving the Bellman Optimality Equation.
+* Many RL methods can be understood as approximately solving the Bellman Optimality Equation.️ ️
 ##### Definition
 ![[Pasted image 20241031124837.png]]